dataobservatory-eu/listen-local-website/content/sk/authors/admin/_index.md

 ---
 # Display name for Slovak website
-title: Listen Slovak
+title: Nalaď sa lokálne

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Odporúčanie hudby podľa geografickej polohy
+role: Odporúčania domácej hudobnej tvorby

 # Organizations/Affiliations to show in About widget
 organizations: